Seed Mixes & Blends

 100% Tall Fescue

-Winning Colors is the ultimate "Oregon Certified" Turf-Type Tall Fescue blend containing 4 of the best tall fescues on the market.
-The new improved version features our new varieties that were included in the 2007 Tall Fescue NTEP trial.
+Winning Colors is an "Oregon Certified" Turf-Type Tall Fescue blend containing 4 of the best tall fescues on the market.
 Together, these 4 varieties make Winning Colors a winning combination of better varieties to yield better turf - producing excellent color, overall disease resistance, brown patch resistance, mowability, drought resistance, and heat tolerance.

 100% Tall Fescue